Last updated: 1 March 2021

 CITI Program personnel work (and house their personal workstation/computing devices) in environments that generally provide appropriate physical and technical security.
 Such security is continually reviewed.

 Access to CITI Program’s core infrastructure is only permitted through secure connectivity (e.g., VPN) and, where deemed appropriate, requires multi-factor authentication.
 Our password policy for such systems includes risk-mediated requirements for length, complexity, expiration, reuse, and lockout/timeout.
 Less stringent controls are required for all customer (learner and subscriber organization administrator) accounts.
-Institutions using Single Sign On determine their own password requirements.
+Organizations using Single Sign On determine their own password requirements.

 CITI Program grants access to its core infrastructure and data on a need-to-know/need-to-use basis using least-privilege rules, reviews infrastructure and data access permissions continually, and revokes access immediately after employee or contractor termination.
 All contractors with access to CITI Program data are required to execute agreements that ensure compliance with CITI Program’s security program and applicable laws.